I spent a weekend testing over 30 flipping rods in on the East Pearl River in some of South Louisiana’s heaviest cover.

 Final Thoughts

-Flipping to catch bass can be very productive as far as numbers, but more importantly, size.
+Flipping to catch bass can be very productive in terms of numbers, but more importantly, size.

 There are some really big bass caught every day by anglers who are flipping structure close to the boat.